 |Chrome Silicon ASTM A 401||

 An alloy spring steel, heat treated after drawing to generate tensile strength.
 Very straight like Oil Tempered.
 High tensile strength and high quality material suitable for cyclic applications and higher temperatures and higher shock than Music Wire.
-Not suitable for any type of electroplating or acid cleaning due to a high susceptibility to hydrogen embrittlement.
+Powdercoat or other non-electroplate coating should be used when there is a need for corrosion protection.
 Valve quality grade is available special order providing even better fatigue life.

 |302/304 Stainless Steel ASTM A 313||